 Students who attain knowledge of information literacy concepts and practices are well-positioned to effectively address their information needs and contribute meaningfully to the information ecosystem.
-The knowledge dimension measured by this module specifically addresses students' ability to apply their knowledge of source context and creation processes to judging source authority, analyzing claims, and supporting their own claims.
+The knowledge dimension measured by this module specifically addresses students' ability to select and apply search strategies, use features of search tools to improve results, and identify when they need to change their search strategy in order to continue their search.

 Figure 3.1 shows the average score for your students and the averages for institutional groups.
-The average score for your students, 527, falls within the performance level of college ready.
+The average score for your students, 454, falls within the performance level of college ready.
 The blue histograms show how scores were distributed.